Robert Galbreath Jr.: Wildcatting

-Galbreath's career in the oil business began when he and Colcord became partners with Charles "Gristmill" Jones to drill a wildcat well in the newly discovered Red Fork field near Tulsa.
+Galbreath's career in the oil business began when Colcord and he became partners with Charles "Gristmill" Jones to drill a wildcat well in the newly discovered Red Fork field near Tulsa.
 The well became a successful producer, providing Galbreath with enough money to continue wildcatting.
 He then partnered with Frank Chesley and bought a lease on a farm that belonged to Ida E. Glenn and her husband Robert.
-Ida was a mixed-blood Creek Indian, while Robert was white.
+Ida was a mixed-blood Creek Indian, while Robert was White.
 She had received the land by allotment.
 Galbreath reportedly paid about three cents per acre for the lease.
 Galbreath named the well "Ida Glenn No. 1."
 The two men operated the drilling rig themselves.
 On November 22, 1905, it produced a gusher and initiated a major oil boom in the area.
 The gusher was the first strike in a very large field that Galbreath named Glenn Pool.
 It became the state's largest oil field.

 Galbreath moved to Tulsa to continue his activities in the oil fields.
 Galbreath continued to drill two more producing wells in the Glenn Pool field.
 Together, these three wells earned him the names "Oil King of the Southwest" and "the richest man in Oklahoma."
 In 1907, he drilled the first producing well in the Bald Hill Field in Okmulgee County.
-In 1909 he sold his Glenn Pool holdings to J. E. Crosbie and turned his attention to politics.
-He defeated W. Tate Brady in the 1912 election for National Committeeman of the Democratic Party.
+In 1909, he sold his Glenn Pool holdings to J. E. Crosbie and turned his attention to politics.
+He defeated W. Tate Brady in the 1912 election for national committeeman of the Democratic Party.